Libya–Switzerland relations: Diplomatic crisis of 2008–2010

-On 12 November 2009, Libyan prosecutors charged them with visa irregularities, tax evasion and failing to respect rules governing companies working in Libya.
+On 12 November 2009, Libyan prosecutors charged the two Swiss businessmen with visa irregularities, tax evasion, and failing to respect rules governing companies working in Libya.
 On 30 November, a Libyan court sentenced each of them to 16-month jail terms.
 The two men were also fined 2,000 Libyan dinars (US$1,671) each.
 The Libyan government said the businessmen's case and that of Hannibal Gaddafi are not linked.

 In February 2010, Hamdani's sentence was overturned by a Libyan appeal court, while Göldi's sentence was reduced to four months.

 On 22 February, Libyan authorities demanded the surrender of Göldi.
 Police surrounded the Swiss embassy and threatened to raid the building.
 A number of EU ambassadors entered the Swiss embassy to demonstrate solidarity with Switzerland.

 Göldi ultimately surrendered to the Libyan police and was taken into custody.
 Hamdani was allowed to leave Libya and returned to Switzerland on 24 February.
 Göldi served his four-month prison sentence and was allowed to return home on 13 June 2010.

-The Swiss military drew up plans for a rescue operation to free the two hostages.
+The Swiss military drew up plans for a rescue operation to free the two prisoners.
 Under the plan, Swiss commandos would infiltrate into Libya and break the men out of prison, possibly clashing with Libyan security forces in the process, and would then smuggle them out of the country.
 Multiple options for smuggling were considered.
 One idea was to smuggle them out of Libya aboard the ambassador's plane.
 Smuggling them across the border into Algeria was also considered, but the plan was dropped after the Algerian government demanded the extradition of Algerian dissidents living in Switzerland in exchange for its cooperation.
 Other plans called for exfiltrating them by sea on board a submarine, although it is unknown from where the Swiss government would procure a submarine, smuggle them south into Niger using Tuareg guides they recruited, or fly them out aboard a small airplane.
 The option of hiring a private British security company to free the men was also considered.
-Swiss security forces reportedly came close twice to carrying out the operation.
-According to Swiss MP Jakob Buechler, head of the Swiss Parliament's Defense Committee the operation was imminent, and could have ended in a "total disaster".
+Swiss security forces reportedly twice came close to carrying out the operation.
+According to Swiss MP Jakob Buechler, head of the Swiss Parliament's Defense Committee, the operation was imminent, and could have ended in a "total disaster".